-As at September 30, 2016, a balance of \$1,713,447 (\$3,535,771 in 2016) was recorded as deferred grants.
+As at December 31, 2016, an amount of \$2,016,982 was recorded as grants receivable (\$3,535,771 as at June 30, 2016 was recorded as deferred grants).

 LOAN PAYABLE

 The Company has contracted a loan payable towards the Société de Développement de Shawinigan Inc. in the amount of \$2,000,000 in relation to the acquisition of the land and selected buildings located in Shawinigan, Québec, Canada.
 The payment of this note will be released upon the completion of certain milestones, such as the reception of certain permits from the city of Shawinigan, which are expected to occur during the fiscal year 2016-2017.
 As such, this amount has been classified as a current liability.